Importance of Early Autism Diagnoses

 Hey there, parents!
 Do you have a range of questions about your child’s recent autism diagnosis?
 You’ve probably been searching far and wide for the necessary answers.
 Well, this article is a go-to guide with six questions many parents of autistic children may have.
 Consider this information as autism parent support, where all the knowledge is provided to you.

-1. How can I make doctor/dentist appointments easier on my child to avoid tantrums?
+1. How can I ease medical appointments for my child with autism?

 There are several things parents can do to make these necessary visits as easy as possible.
 Simple things such as buying play stethoscopes or creating picture books can go a long way.
 If you own an iPad or iPhone, you guessed it: “There’s an app for that,” it is called iPrompts, a visual program for autistic people.